bourkey/awsCostControl/README.md

 ## github.com/bourkey ##

-A Simple (set of) Script(s) to Shutdown Instances off a cron job setup in Cloud Watch
+A Simple (set of) Script(s) to alter Instance state based on a CloudWatch Event Rule

 Look for an AWS Tag, check if the instance is in the correct state, and take action.